-As Governor, I’ll immediately work to diversify our economy so we’re less susceptible to economic downturns and labor force disruptions.
+As governor, I’ll immediately work to diversify our economy so we’re less susceptible to economic downturns and labor force disruptions.
 I’ll implement policies to improve our business environment, with a focus on recruiting businesses that bring more good-paying jobs to all parts of the state and supporting existing businesses with retention policies that help them remain competitive.
 I’ll be the governor who breaks down social, cultural and financial barriers that hold people back from success to give everyone a chance to prosper.
 It’s time we had an economy that works for all of us.

 The strength of our economy rests on the quality of our workforce.
-Indiana currently ranks among the 10 worst states in educational attainment and lacks the appropriate policies to support learners who haven’t faired well in college.
+Indiana currently ranks among the 10 worst states in educational attainment and lacks the appropriate policies to support learners who haven’t fared well in college.

 Our diverse population demands multiple pathways to obtain good-paying jobs whether through a college degree, a certificate, apprenticeship, or vocational training.
 Already too many have fallen short of their educational and vocational goals, contributing to Indiana’s talent shortage.
 We aren’t prepared to withstand the pressures of automation and its squeeze on jobs that’s predicted for the future, with too many workers in dead end jobs vulnerable to loss.

 We can immediately expand and refocus our workforce development system on training workers for jobs of the future, not just on jobs for today.
-As Governor, I’ll devise a new approach to education and workforce training that will equip workers with the right skills to adapt to changing workplace conditions, while also encouraging upward mobility.
-I’ll also sure up the cracks in our workforce development and higher education systems, enabling Indiana to upgrade and enhance the skills of its workforce to be competitive again.
+As governor, I’ll devise a new approach to education and workforce training that will equip workers with the right skills to adapt to changing workplace conditions, while also encouraging upward mobility.
+I’ll also shore up the cracks in our workforce development and higher education systems, enabling Indiana to upgrade and enhance the skills of its workforce to be competitive again.